WBQH: History

 After a month-long transition period, 1050 was switched to a simulcast of WTOP-FM, under the WTOP call letters.
-From June 17, 2009 until January 25, 2010, the station aired a news, talk and information format, mostly provided by Air America, which leased the station from Bonneville; the call letters were then changed to WZAA.
+From June 17, 2009, until January 25, 2010, the station aired a news, talk and information format, mostly provided by Air America, which leased the station from Bonneville; the call letters were then changed to WZAA.
 Air America announced its closure and ended live programming on January 21, 2010, and went off-the-air on January 25; as a result, WZAA reverted to the WTOP-FM simulcast, and changed its call letters back to WTOP on February 1.
 That June, the simulcast again ceased, and 1050 was leased out to United Media Group, who launched the current regional Mexican format and WBQH callsign.

 Bonneville announced the sale of WBQH, as well as 16 other stations, to Hubbard Broadcasting on January 19, 2011.
 The sale was completed on April 29, 2011.

-WBQH, along with WTTZ-LP, agreed on May 16, 2022 to broadcast Baltimore Ravens games in Spanish beginning with the upcoming season.
+WBQH, along with WTTZ-LP, agreed on May 16, 2022, to broadcast Baltimore Ravens games in Spanish beginning with the upcoming season.

+On September 1, 2025, La Mera Mera announced on social media that it was ceasing operations effective immediately.
+Hubbard temporarily switched WBQH to a simulcast of "The Gamut", a freeform music format originating on WSHE.